Qovery/terraform-provider-qovery/docs/resources/job.md

 ### Optional

 - `advanced_settings_json` (String) Advanced settings.
-- `auto_deploy` (Boolean) Specify if the job will be automatically updated after receiving a new image tag or a new commit according to the source type.
+- `auto_deploy` (Boolean) Specify if the job will be automatically updated after receiving a new image tag.
 - `auto_preview` (Boolean) Specify if the environment preview option is activated or not for this job.
 - `cpu` (Number) CPU of the job in millicores (m) [1000m = 1 CPU].
 	- Must be: `>= 10`.